vamosi/tl_rnn/README.md

 The model has to be trained on a training data-set that consists of sequential data from individuals.
 For each user several sequences should be available, but not necessarily for all of them.

-Most of the parameters for training and inference is parameterized in the *config.py*:
+Most of the parameters for training and inference are defined in the *config.py* file:

 *OPTIMIZER*: Defines the optimizer (usually Adam) and the learning rate [STRING]